-- AB An excellently structured reasoning with a clear focus on the - (A) central aspects and with a high relevance in light of the questions posed; extensive reference to legal sources and the parenthesis correct use of relevant facts; great ability to engage in abstract reasoning and to make an independent assessment of the problems, including critical reflection. - AB A very well structured reasoning with a clear focus on the - (B) central aspects and with a high relevance in the light of the questions posed; reference to legal sources and the correct use of relevant facts; great ability to engage in abstract reasoning and to make an independent assessment of the problems, including critical reflection. - BA A well structured reasoning with a focus on the central - (C) aspects and with relevance in the light of the questions posed; reference to legal sources and the correct use of relevant facts; ability to engage in abstract reasoning and to make independent and balanced assessment of the problems. - BA A structured and relevant reasoning which covers some of the - (D) central aspects in light of the questions posed; reference to legal sources and the correct use of relevant facts; signs of an on the ability to engage in abstract reasoning and to make an independent assessment of the problems.

-В A transparent reasoning which observes some aspects that

-- (E) are central to the questions posed; some reference to legal sources and relevant facts; signs of an ability to make an independent assessment of the problems. - Fx A reasoning which observes aspects that are central to the questions posed but insufficient reference to legal sources and the relevant facts and/or no signs of an ability to make an independent assessment of the problems. - F A reproduction of disjointed facts with insufficient reasoning.
+Grade Criteria AB An excellently structured reasoning with a clear focus on the (A) central aspects and with a high relevance in light of the The symbols in questions posed; extensive reference to legal sources and the correct use of relevant facts; great ability to engage in represent the abstract reasoning and to make an independent assessment equivalent of the of the problems, including critical reflection. stated grade on the A - F scale.
+AB A very well structured reasoning with a clear focus on the (B) central aspects and with a high relevance in the light of the In the grading questions posed; reference to legal sources and the correct In the grading use of relevant facts; great ability to engage in abstract of the papers reasoning and to make an independent assessment of the these criteria ВА problems, including critical reflection.
+A well structured reasoning with a focus on the central will be used, (C) aspects and with relevance in the light of the questions posed; although the (-) reference to legal sources and the correct use of relevant weight given to facts; ability to engage in abstract reasoning and to make the different independent and balanced assessment of the problems. criteria will BA (D) A structured and relevant reasoning which covers some of the central aspects in light of the questions posed; reference to vary depending (D) on the ability to engage in abstract reasoning and to make an assignment; independent assessment of the problems.
+O В A transparent reasoning which observes some aspects that please see (E) are central to the questions posed; some reference to legal further under sources and relevant facts; signs of an ability to make an each independent assessment of the problems. assignment.
+Fx A reasoning which observes aspects that are central to the questions posed but insufficient reference to legal sources and the relevant facts and/or no signs of an ability to make an independent assessment of the problems.
+F A reproduction of disjointed facts with insufficient reasoning. •